M88 recovery vehicle: Variants

 All variants have a 12.7 mm, M2 Browning (.50 caliber machine gun), 432 mm ground clearance, 2.6 m fording depth, 1.1 m wall climb and 2.6 m trench crossing capabilities.
 There has been no major deviation in battlefield role through the M88 series.
 The later models are merely able to lift heavier loads.
 The M88A1 was designed around the now obsolete M60 Patton tanks, so it was in light of the fact that two M88A1s were required to tow the new M1 Abrams tank that the decision was made to upgrade to the M88A2 in 1991.

 The original M88 produced from 1960 to 1964 used the Continental AVSI-1790-6A gasoline engine.
-It had 980 hp at 2800 rpm, as well as a 10 hp gasoline auxiliary power unit.
-The M88A1 was powered by the Continental AVDS-1790-2DR Diesel engine and had a 10 hp Diesel auxiliary power unit.
+It had 980 hp at 2,800 rpm, as well as a 10 hp gasoline auxiliary power unit.
+The M88A1 was powered by the Continental AVDS-1790-2DR Diesel engine and had a 10 hp Diesel APU.

 While the original M88 and M88A1 are designated as a "medium recovery vehicle", the M88A2 (original designation M88A1E1) is designated as "heavy recovery vehicle".
 They are all similar in many fundamental ways.
 The later version is distinctly heavier at 70 tons, compared to the original 56 tons, and uses a different engine, an AVDS 1790-8CR with 1050 hp, compared to a Continental AVDS-1790-2DR, with 750 hp.

 The M88A2 is slightly larger than its predecessors, at 8.6 × 3.7 × 3.2 m compared to 8.3 × 3.4 × 3.2 m.
 It has a lower top speed (40 km/h) and a significantly lower road range at 322 km, compared to the previous 450 km.
 There have been improvements in braking and steering.
 The M88A2 has upgraded armor protection including armored track skirts and applique armor panels, which both previous models lack.
 The later M88A1 and M88A2 models are equipped with nuclear, biological, chemical (NBC) defenses and a smoke screen generator.
 The required crew size has decreased from five to four to three through the series.

 In February 2017, the Army awarded BAE Systems Land and Armaments a $28 million contract modification for the procurement of 11 M88A2 recovery vehicles.

 The upgrades include a modernized powertrain that boosts horsepower and torque, a seventh road wheel for enhanced stability, and hydro-pneumatic suspension units that improve cross-country mobility and recovery operations.
 By increasing the towing capacity from 70 ST to 80 ST, it eliminates the need for two vehicles for raising and moving the newer, heavier M1 Abrams tanks, effectively bridging the single-vehicle recovery gap.

 In Operation Iraqi Freedom, the M88 saw great use lifting and placing heavy concrete barriers during combat engineering missions.